 Atlas Dynamics is developing the next generation of tri-rotor drones based on the mesh broadcasting principle - a setup where each transmitter acts as a node that communicates with its neighbors, forming a powerful communication network.

-For example, a drone in a deep valley may not be able to communicate directly with its controller, but it can still communicate with another drone above to receive commands from the commander.
-This could theoretically happen with multiple “hops.”
+For example, a drone in a deep valley might not be able to communicate directly with its operator, but it could still communicate with another drone above it to receive commands from the commander.
+This could theoretically happen in multiple “hops.”

 The company is currently testing a setup that includes up to 5 drones/network with a single operator.

-“The idea is to increase the capacity of the network to 50 drones at a time, but more importantly, to create a common ecosystem,” Tolchinsky said, referring to the different drones operating in the same network to specialize in different tasks for each device.
-For example, a high-flying drone maintains communication, while lower-flying drones are equipped with different types of sensors, potentially even connecting robots on the ground.
+“The idea is to increase the network capacity to 50 drones at a time, but more importantly, to create a common ecosystem,” Tolchinsky said, referring to the different drones operating in the same network to specialize in different tasks for each device.
+For example, a high-flying drone maintains communication, while lower-flying drones are equipped with different types of sensors, capable of connecting even robots on the ground.

-The operator then becomes a “swarm” commander, managing the drones to do most of the work themselves and only needing to make important decisions.
+The operator then becomes a “swarm” commander, managing the group of drones that do most of the work themselves and only need to make important decisions.

 Integrated chip optimizes hardware power

-According to Atlas Dynamics, the drones will be equipped with programmable gate arrays (FPGAs), which are essentially microchips that allow for the creation of specialized processors that efficiently leverage hardware power for a specific application without having to build a billion-dollar factory.
+According to Atlas Dynamics, the drones will be equipped with programmable gate array (FPGA) chips, which are essentially microchips that allow for the creation of specialized processors that efficiently leverage hardware power for a specific application without having to build a multi-billion dollar factory.

 The technology has been researched and developed by the startup for the past five years, since before the war broke out, and is expected to be officially released later this year.